- A3.1.8. Big data (production, storage, transfer)

 8.3.1 Parameter space dimension reduction and Model order reduction

-Participants: Mohamed Reda El Amri, Arthur Macherey, Youssef Marzouk, Clémentine Prieur, Alessio Spantini, Ricardo Baptista, Daniele Bigoni, Olivier Zahm.
+Participants: Arthur Macherey, Youssef Marzouk, Clémentine Prieur, Alessio Spantini, Ricardo Baptista, Daniele Bigoni, Olivier Zahm.

-Numerical models describing the evolution of the system (ocean + atmosphere) contain a large number of parameters which are generally poorly known.
+Numerical models describing the evolution of the system (ocean + atmosphere) or any numerical models describing the evolution of a complex dynamical system (e.g., the evolution of a pandemic) contain a large number of parameters which are generally poorly known.
 The reliability of the numerical simulations strongly depends on the identification and calibration of these parameters from observed data.
 In this context, it seems important to understand the kinds of low-dimensional structure that may be present in geophysical models and to exploit this low-dimensional structure with appropriate algorithms.
-We focus in the team, on parameter space dimension reduction techniques, low-rank structures and transport maps techniques for probability measure approximation.
+We focus in the team, on parameter space dimension reduction techniques, reduced bases, low-rank structures and transport maps techniques for probability measure approximation.

-In 38 we introduce a method for the nonlinear dimension reduction of a high-dimensional function , .
+In 34 we introduce a method for the nonlinear dimension reduction of a high-dimensional function , .
 Our objective is to identify a nonlinear feature map , with a prescribed intermediate dimension , so that can be well approximated by for some profile function .
 We propose to build the feature map by aligning the Jacobian with the gradient , and we theoretically analyze the properties of the resulting .
 Once is built, we construct by solving a gradient-enhanced least squares problem.
 Our practical algorithm makes use of a sample and builds both and on adaptive downward-closed polynomial spaces, using cross validation to avoid overfitting.
 We numerically evaluate the performance of our algorithm across different benchmarks, and explore the impact of the intermediate dimension .
 We show that building a nonlinear feature map can permit more accurate approximation of than a linear , for the same input data set.
+This work was conducted in the framework of the Inria associate team UNQUESTIONABLE, in collaboration with Youssef Marzouk (MIT, US).

-In the framework of Arthur Macherey’s PhD, we have proposed algorithms for solving high-dimensional Partial Differential Equations (PDEs) that combine a probabilistic interpretation of PDEs, through Feynman-Kac representation, with sparse interpolation 49.
+In the framework of Arthur Macherey’s PhD (defended in June 2021), in collaboration with Anthony Nouy and Marie Billaud-Friess (Ecole Centrale Nantes), we have proposed algorithms for solving high-dimensional Partial Differential Equations (PDEs) that combine a probabilistic interpretation of PDEs, through Feynman-Kac representation, with sparse interpolation 52.
 Monte-Carlo methods and time-integration schemes are used to estimate pointwise evaluations of the solution of a PDE.
 We use a sequential control variates algorithm, where control variates are constructed based on successive approximations of the solution of the PDE.
 We are now interested in solving parametrized PDE with stochastic algorithms in the framework of potentially high dimensional parameter space.
-A preliminary step was the development of a PAC algorithm in relative precision for bandit problem with costly sampling 39.
+A preliminary step was the development of a PAC algorithm in relative precision for bandit problem with costly sampling 35.

 Reduced models are also developed In the framework of robust inversion.
-In 55, we have combined a new greedy algorithm for functional quantization with a Stepwise Uncertainty Reduction strategy to solve a robust inversion problem under functional uncertainties.
-In a more recent work, we further reduced the number of simulations required to solve the same robust inversion problem, based on Gaussian process meta-modeling on the joint input space of deterministic control parameters and functional uncertain variable 34.
+In 62, we have combined a new greedy algorithm for functional quantization with a Stepwise Uncertainty Reduction strategy to solve a robust inversion problem under functional uncertainties.
+In a more recent work, we further reduced the number of simulations required to solve the same robust inversion problem, based on Gaussian process meta-modeling on the joint input space of deterministic control parameters and functional uncertain variable 39.
 These results are applied to automotive depollution.
 This research axis was conducted in the framework of the Chair OQUAIDO.
+This research axis is till active in the team through Clément Duhamel’s PhD, in collaboration with Céline Helbert (Ecole Centrale Lyon) and Miguel Munoz Zuniga, Delphine Sinoquet (IFPEN, Rueil Malmaison).

 Participants: Elise Arnaud, Eric Blayo, Laurent Gilquin, Maria Belén Heredia, Adrien Hirvoas, François-Xavier Le Dimet, Henri Mermoz Kouye, Clémentine Prieur, Laurence Viry.